Ibn Battuta: Somalia

 From Aden, Ibn Battuta embarked on a ship heading for Zeila on the coast of Somalia.
 He then moved on to Cape Guardafui further down the Somali seaboard, spending about a week in each location.
-Later he would visit Mogadishu, the then pre-eminent city of the "Land of the Berbers" (بلد البربر Balad al-Barbar, the medieval Arabic term for the Horn of Africa).
+Later he would visit Mogadishu, the then pre-eminent city of the "Land of the Berbers" (بلد البربر Balad al-Barbar, the medieval Arabic term for Somali inhabited areas).

 When Ibn Battuta arrived in 1332, Mogadishu stood at the zenith of its prosperity.
 He described it as "an exceedingly large city" with many rich merchants, noted for its high-quality fabric that was exported to other countries, including Egypt.
 Battuta added that the city was ruled by a Somali sultan, Abu Bakr ibn Shaikh 'Umar.
 He noted that Sultan Abu Bakr had dark skin complexion and spoke in his native tongue (Somali), but was also fluent in Arabic.
 The Sultan also had a retinue of wazirs (ministers), legal experts, commanders, royal eunuchs, and other officials at his beck and call.

 Swahili coast

-The Great Mosque of Kilwa Kisiwani, made of coral stones, is the largest Mosque of its kind.
+The Great Mosque of Kilwa Kisiwani, made of coral stones, is the largest mosque of its kind.

 Ibn Battuta continued by ship south to the Swahili coast, a region then known in Arabic as the Bilad al-Zanj ("Land of the Zanj") with an overnight stop at the island town of Mombasa.
 Although relatively small at the time, Mombasa would become important in the following century.
 After a journey along the coast, Ibn Battuta next arrived in the island town of Kilwa in present-day Tanzania, which had become an important transit centre of the gold trade.
 He described the city as "one of the finest and most beautifully built towns; all the buildings are of wood, and the houses are roofed with dīs reeds".

 Ibn Battuta recorded his visit to the Kilwa Sultanate in 1330, and commented favourably on the humility and religion of its ruler, Sultan al-Hasan ibn Sulaiman, a descendant of the legendary Ali ibn al-Hassan Shirazi.
 He further wrote that the authority of the Sultan extended from Malindi in the north to Inhambane in the south and was particularly impressed by the planning of the city, believing it to be the reason for Kilwa's success along the coast.
 During this period, he described the construction of the Palace of Husuni Kubwa and a significant extension to the Great Mosque of Kilwa, which was made of coral stones and was the largest mosque of its kind.
 With a change in the monsoon winds, Ibn Battuta sailed back to Arabia, first to Oman and the Strait of Hormuz then on to Mecca for the hajj of 1330 (or 1332).